Frequently Asked Questions

 Twenty-four hours before you launch, look up the weather forecast on ground winds and the jet stream on your favorite weather website.
 Then, using a simple formula in our Eagle Flight Manual, you should be able to predict your landing site within 15 km ~ 10 miles.
 Some people like to use online weather balloon flight prediction software.
 We have found some of these sites to be unreliable and prefer our simple pencil and paper approach.
 If your payload is predicted to land near a lake, mountain, populated area, etc. just move your launch site.

 The SPOT Trace is our fail-proof go-to tracking solution.
 It doesn’t require a license to operate and performs flawlessly with no need for a heat pack.
 The only drawback to the SPOT is that it doesn’t work above roughly 18,000 m ~ 60,000 ft.
 Above this altitude your payload enters what we call “blackout.”
 When using the SPOT Trace, it is important to remember that it must be facing the sky to uplink its coordinates to the satellite network.
-This is why our Eagle has a flat profile.
-If you use a cooler box to house your gear, it could flip on its side when it lands preventing the SPOT from connecting with the satellite network.

 Just insert the micro SD card and add batteries.
 Once you recover your payload, remove the micro SD card and slide it into your SD card adapter.
 Download the file into Microsoft Excel and you’re ready to plot temperature, pressure, altitude, wind speed, flight path, etc. The Eagle Flight Computer comes with a manual that will guide you through the steps if you’re not familiar with using Microsoft Excel.